MkBth2025/GeoSoilMLOps/README.md

 ## License

-GeoSoilML is intended for distribution under the MIT License.
+GeoSoilMLOps is intended for distribution under the MIT License.
 See the repository `LICENSE` file for the exact license terms.